clasped003/template-site/README.md

 -Add Calendly or some other possible online scheduling option for someone to request a meeting time immediately

--Finish Services page, use JS and CSS to add sprinkle to the service options you will add
+x-Finish Services page, use JS and CSS to add sprinkle to the service options you will add